jordanhardee/Tailscale-Install-Script-Raspberry-Pi-OS-Trixie/README.md

 # Raspberry Pi OS Trixie - Tailscale Install Script README

+Update: Issue has been/ is being resolved by Tailscale.
+See bug report for more info: https://github.com/tailscale/tailscale/issues/17816

 # SCRIPT (Without comments or echo descriptions of commands):

         #!/bin/bash